Vulcan (mythology): Greek myths of Hephaestus

 Through his identification with the Hephaestus of Greek mythology, Vulcan came to be considered as the manufacturer of art, arms, iron, jewelry, and armor for various gods and heroes, including the lightning bolts of Jupiter.
 He was the son of Jupiter and Juno, and the husband of Maia and Aphrodite (Venus).
 His smithy was believed to be situated underneath Mount Etna in Sicily.

 As the son of Jupiter, the king of the gods, and Juno, the queen of the gods, Vulcan should have been quite handsome, but baby Vulcan was small and ugly with a red, bawling face.
-Juno was so horrified that she hurled the tiny baby off the top of Mount Olympus.
+One day, years later, when he was a boy, there was an argument between his father Jupiter and his mother Juno, Vulcan sided with his mother.
+His father was naturally furious, and hurled him off the top of Mount Olympus.